 Company: Jordan Search Consultants

-an accomplished clinician scientist or scientist to become Director
+seeking an accomplished clinician scientist or scientist to become

-(CADRD).
-This tenured/tenure track position will also hold the
+Disorders (CADRD).
+This tenured/tenure track position will also

-Kenneth Stark Endowed Chair in Alzheimer's Disease Research.
+hold the Kenneth Stark Endowed Chair in Alzheimer's Disease

-experience and skills are invited to apply.
-Southern Illinois
+degree and commensurate experience and skills are invited to apply.

-University offers a dynamic, challenging, busy and satisfying
+Southern Illinois University offers a dynamic, challenging, busy

 The CADRD is funded by a large annual grant of $1.5 million from